 What steps should I take to see if I qualify for Immigration Reform Options?
 You need to visit with an attorney or someone who can assist you in identifying options for your future and your family's future.
 After all, Immigration decisions are not limited to one person but affect entire families and communities.

 The Law Office of Mario Flores is monitoring the ongoing debates regarding immigration reform and welcomes the opportunity to help all people come out of the shadows.
-Please contact our office to learn more about immigration reform or if you would like to receive general email mailings to help you identify a path to citizenship, justice and equality.
+Please contact me to learn more about immigration reform or if you would like to receive general email mailings to help you identify a path to citizenship, justice, and equality.